 Endoscopic treatment of malignant biliary obstruction in patients with surgically altered anatomy is much more difficult.
-Yamauchi et al[50] reported a 100% technical success rate and 92% functional success rate with placement of an 8.5-Fr uncovered self-expandable metal stent (SEMS) for malignant biliary obstruction in altered anatomy by a short SBE, and the median time to recurrence of obstruction was 247 d.
+Yamauchi et al[50] reported a 100% technical success rate and 92% functional success rate with placement of an 8.5-Fr uncovered self-expandable metal stent (SEMS) for malignant biliary obstruction in altered anatomy by a short SBE, and the median time to recurrence of obstruction was 247 days.
 Comparison of the patency of metallic stent types showed that recurrent obstruction was longer in covered metallic stents[51].
 Direct cholangioscopy has an important role in clinical investigation, and tissue biopsy of intraductal biliary carcinoma by DBE was reportedly successful after choledochojejunostomy[52].
 Lenze et al[52] compared the rate of treatment failure between malignant obstruction and benign stricture in patients with altered anatomy by an SBE and found that malignant biliary obstruction had a significantly higher failure rate than benign stricture (84.2% and 14.2%, respectively).
 Cases of failure can be successfully treated by PTCS and surgical intervention.
 Thus, malignant obstruction can be successfully treated by endoscopic SEMS placement with effective short-term outcomes and a longer time to recurrence of obstruction using covered type SEMS[50,53].

 EST plus EPLBD has a stone clearance rate and less complications, such as perforation or bleeding, and this intervention is not much more difficult to perform once you can cannulate the bile duct.
 PDCS is useful in cases with difficult-to-treat bile duct stones because it can detect retained stones in real time.
-However, the procedure requires advanced endoscopy skills.
+However, this procedure requires advanced endoscopy skills.

 Recently advanced techniques for ERCP in surgically altered anatomy: The difficulty of performing ERCP in altered anatomy, especially with a very long limb as in RYGB and Roux-enY reconstruction, has resulted in the adaptation and development of many endoscopic and surgical techniques.
 Failed cases of DAE-assisted ERCP are treated by PTBD, which has a high risk of skin infection, pain, difficult home care, decreased quality of life, and impaired enterohepatic bile circulation.
-Many publications have described EUS-guided ERCP, endoscopic gastropexy or gastrostomy ERCP, and LA-ERCP as shown in Fig. 5[54-57].
+Many publications have described EUS-guided ERCP, endoscopic gastropexy or gastrostomy ERCP, and LA-ERCP (Figure 5)[54-57].